 American Indian Sight Initiative

-Seva focuses on the most common and treatable eye health issues found in American Indian communities: the need for eye screening, eyeglasses and diabetes-related eye care.
+Seva's American Indian Sight Initiative focuses on the most common and treatable eye health issues found in American Indian communities.
+We work with our partners to increase access to eye screenings, eyeglasses and diabetes-related eye care.